-As a basis for an agreed European legislation on due diligence, it is essential to have a common understanding of working conditions, environmental topics and local development in EU and import requirements for responsibly/sustainably sourced products (see milestone on sustainability and reporting criteria).
+As a basis for an agreed European legislation on due diligence, it is essential to have a common understanding of working conditions, environmental topics and local development in EU and import requirements for responsibly/sustainably sourced products (see milestone 'Harmonised sustainability and reporting criteria').
 To achieve this, the EU should provide further support on the exchange and discussion of these conditions, not only at the policy level.
-A lot of effort has already been made and projects are currently running, such as STRADE, RE-SOURCING and SUMEX.
-The other stakeholder groups such as CSOs/NGOs and industry should also be involved on an equal footing.
+A lot of effort has already been made and projects are currently running, such as STRADE32, RE-SOURCING33 and SUMEX.34 The other stakeholder groups such as CSOs/NGOs and industry should also be involved on an equal footing.